 The Department of Physiology is administered jointly by the colleges of Human Medicine, Natural Science, Osteopathic Medicine, and Veterinary Medicine.
-All four of these colleges offer Master of Science and Doctor of Philosophy degree programs with majors in physiology.
+All four of these colleges offer a Master of Science degree program in physiology and Doctor of Philosophy degree program in molecular, cellular, and integrative physiology.
 In addition, the College of Natural Science offers a Doctor of Philosophy degree program with a major in physiology-environmental toxicology.
 For additional information about the department and its graduate degree programs, refer to the statement on the Department of Physiology in the College of Natural Science section of this catalog.